 Tours for Ajanta Caves

 It is possible to do Ajanta and Ellora Caves in one day as I did.
-We flew straight into Aurangabad very early but it does make for a long day and each site deserves longer than our allowed.
-Here are some trips to consider from Aurangabad;
+We flew straight into Aurangabad very early but it does make for a long day and each site deserves longer than we allowed.
+Here are some tours to consider from Aurangabad;

 - Ajanta Caves – Guided Tour – Day Trip from Aurangabad